 “It only makes you that much more special.
 I’ve always liked that about you.
 You’re different in a good way—the best way.”
 Jim watched Spock adjust the shirt once more, identifying the fidgeting as a way of dealing with embarrassment.
 He stopped himself from chuckling at the thought of Spock getting flustered because of a few sincere compliments.
 “So, did you continue the tradition?”

 “Captain?”
-The vague blush of verdant was once more hinting across Spock’s cheeks.
+The vague blush was once more hinting across Spock’s cheeks.

 “After you left Vulcan.
 Do you light the Hanukkiah each year?”